Search

 1. Silk is a friction-free fabric that allows for better freedom of movement

 Our pure silk sheets are made in a charmeuse weave: soft, silky, and nearly friction free.
 This makes it easier to find a comfortable position for falling asleep and to return to a comfortable position after moving in the night due to a sleep disturbance like moving during dreams or moving to quiet restless leg syndrome.
-The low friction of silk sheets also makes it easier for caregivers to help move patients in bed if needed.
+Additionally, silk’s smooth surface may make repositioning feel easier and more comfortable, which can support both the individual and their caregiver during nighttime care, while the low friction charmeuse weave protects fragile skin from tears and pressure sores.

 2. Silk is breathable, moisture wicking, and temperature regulating for comfort